Assessment of Student Learning

 Engaging with the UCalgary assessment principles

-The best assessments don't just measure learning—they fuel it.
+The best assessments don't just reflect learning—they fuel it.

-The UCalgary Principles for the Assessment of Student Learning have been developed to support individual instructors design and implement of assessments based their particular context and expertise.
+The UCalgary Principles for the Assessment of Student Learning have been developed to support instructors as they design and implement of assessments based on their particular context and expertise.

-This page includes a brief description and links to relevant resources for each principle.
-The aim is to articulate current assessment practices and inspire future innovation.
+This page includes a brief description of links to relevant resources for each principle.
+The aim of these resources is to highlight current assessment practices and inspire future innovation.

 Assessment practices greatly impact what, when, and how students learn in higher education (Gibbs & Simpson, 2005).